Pollinators aren’t just BEES!

 Monarch Butterfly Habitat Development Project –This colorful, one-page factsheet shows the nine states that encompass the Monarch Butterfly’s migration route from Texas towards Canada.
 It explains why agricultural operations need Monarchs and informs farmers and landowners about the programs and assistance NRCS can provide to create the habitat they require.
 This publication is good for introducing farmers, landowners, and operators to program options.

-Monarch Habitat NRCS Job Sheet – This is guidance material NRCS staff provides to farmers/landowners for specific recommendations and information needed to successfully establish conservation cover that supports pollinators on their land/acres.
+Wildlife Habitat Planting – This is guidance material NRCS staff provides to farmers/landowners for specific recommendations and information needed to successfully establish conservation cover that supports pollinators on their land/acres.
 This publication is ideal for landowners who are ready to implement practices on their land.

 Pollinator Biology & Habitat Technical Note – This 34-page flier provides detailed information on how to plan for, protect, and create pollinator habitat.
 Information is detailed, scientific, and highly technical.
 This publication is useful for landowners and farmers who are serious about learning more about pollinator habitat and the science and research behind it.
 Information offers specific guidance for establishment and long-term management of large habitat areas.